- This post contains affiliate links. Read more here.

 Longest-Lasting: Paw Choice Naturals Foaming Mousse Dry Dog Shampoo

-This foaming dry shampoo has a pleasant smell and foams into a nice lather on thick coats.
-It’s formulated with your sensitive-skin pet in mind.
-For these reasons, we selected Ruby as our prime tester.
-Ruby started with a clean coat (no mud or obviously dirty spots), but she hadn’t had a bath recently.
+This dry shampoo has a pleasant smell and foams into a nice lather on thick coats.
+Since it’s formulated with sensitive-skin pups in mind, we selected Ruby as our prime tester.

-With Ruby’s coat, we applied a moderate amount and then brushed her out and gave her a quick towel dry.
+Ruby started with a clean coat (no mud or obvious dirty spots), but she hadn’t had a bath recently.
+We applied a moderate amount, and then brushed her out and gave her a quick towel dry.
 The fragrance was fresh but not overwhelming, and it helped to bring out some of the shine in Ruby’s coat.
-Even with a thick coat of fur and an 85-pound dog, this 7.2-ounce bottle is good for at least five full shampoos.

 Pros: